Sara-Sundin/SizeMeApp_MVP/TESTING.md

 The manual testing in this project has been done to check the responsiveness on different devices and browsers as well as the user experience both in terms of functionality and various workflows to find unexpected behavior.
 I have used a testing grid to make sure all components are being included.

 The automated testing have used frameworks and tools such as Lighthouse, W3C Validators, JSHint, and Django testing framework to run test cases, making it more efficient for large-scale and repetitive testing.
+I also used Coverage to see if there were any areas i could improve on the testing coverage.

 <hr>